At Your School

 LOCKER SLAM!
 Reach Edition

-For 2022, our objective is the same, but with some new updates.
+Starting in 2022, our objective has been the same, but with some new updates.
 As our society continues down the digital path, a new goal for Locker Slam! is to reach more and more students.
 We are doing this with our usual bundle of magnets and stickers and online presence.
 In addition, we are appreciating that human trafficking awareness should not only happen in January, so Locker Slam! is expanding to the school year.

 Across the nation, students are participating in virtual learning due to the COVID-19 pandemic.
 Unfortunately, increased screen time and feelings of isolation during virtual learning greatly raises the risk of online exploitation of students by predators who are prowling the Internet seeking to establish connections with young people through online games, social media, and messaging apps.

 Between March 1 and May 23, 2020, the NJ Internet Crimes Against Children Task Force received 2,380 reports from the National Center of Missing & Exploited Children—up from 760 reports in 2019 during the same time period—marking more than a 200% increase.
 Nationally, the National Center For Missing & Exploited Children experienced a shocking 126% increase in Cyber Tipline reports— from 745,391 in May 2019 to 1,688,109 in May 2020.